arnowelzel/lightbox-photoswipe/readme.txt

 PhotoSwipe 5 improves the overall performance and compatibility with newer mobile devices like the iPhone 13.
 However, some features are no longer supported by that version:

-1) Updating the browser history when opening the lightbox or navigating through images (this is no longer supported by PhotoSwipe).

-2) Customizing the display of image counter and zoom button (this may be added in future updates).
+1) Customizing the display of image counter and zoom button (this may be added in future updates).

-3) All mobile specific options (some options may return in future updates).
+2) All mobile specific options (some options may return in future updates).

-4) Sharing options (some options may return in future updates).
+3) Sharing options (some options may return in future updates).

 = How to style the caption =